tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Responsive Video Embed

-Learn how to create a responsive video embed using CSS.
+Create a responsive video embed using CSS.
 This snippet maintains the video's aspect ratio and adjusts its size based on the screen width.

 ```html
 <!DOCTYPE html>